industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![script3](graphics/script3.PNG)

 In this case, we can go to screen, change base screen.
-The templates ca be dragged:
+The templates can be dragged:

 ![script4](graphics/script4.PNG)